Instead of boring you with stories that has no bearing on who I really am, I have before you a fun Q & A :-)

 Q. What are three things people don't think about as it relates to wedding photography?

 A. (1) After the wedding the real work starts.
 I can spend about 15 hours preparing images for albums and about 20-30 hours editing wedding images.
 There is never just an 8 hour day.
+As of Nov 2017 I have a dedicated editor which frees up my time to focus on client relations and business building.

 (2) I love my job so much that I would do it for free if I didn't have a mortgage or bills to pay.
 However due to the way my account is set up I have to charge for the service I provide.
 The upside is my clients get exceptional service, premium quality and an amazing time with me as their photographer.